pengzhanbo/vite-plugin-mock-dev-server/docs/en/guide/upload.md

 })
 ```

-In this plugin, the `formidable` library is used to parse and handle requests with `content-type` set to `multipart/form-data`.
+In this plugin, requests with `content-type` set to `multipart/form-data` are parsed and handled using [`formidable`](https://www.npmjs.com/package/formidable).

 In the data fields of form submissions, such as the form field `files`, it is parsed as an object of type `formidable.File`, which can be used to obtain information about the uploaded resource files.

-If the `multiple` attribute is declared, the corresponding field is parsed as an array of `formidable.File`.
+If the `multiple` attribute is declared, the corresponding field is parsed as an array of `formidable.File[]`.

 ::: code-group